-While the formal processes continued, Arts Victoria continued to consult with a range of stakeholders who were part of the mural story, which led to something incredible when the signature piece of the mural (a wooden door located at the bottom mural – see gap in the image below) was returned anonymously to the Arts Victoria office.
+While the formal processe was underway, Arts Victoria continued to consult with a range of stakeholders who were part of the mural story, which led to something incredible when the signature piece of the mural (a wooden door located at the bottom mural – see gap in the image below) was returned anonymously to the Arts Victoria office.
 Find out more.

 Following an international call for submissions, renowned conservator Antonio Rava was appointed as the lead conservator on the restoration project.

 A specialist contemporary art conservator, Antonio Rava travelled to Australia from his native Italy to undertake the project.
 Antonio is the Vice President of the Italian Institute of Conservation and in addition to working on contemporary artworks he has also undertaken conservation on works by old masters, including late 13th century painter Giotto.